COSC3020/dijkstra-s-algorithm-AndrewThomas7/README.md

 to be the most efficient one, but please make sure that it is not unnecessarily inefficient.

+“I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.”-Andrew Thomas

+Sources

+#1-https://sethuram52001.medium.com/data-structures-weighted-graphs-3cd86b1b5aa9- Learned how to represent weighted graphs here

+#2-https://www.youtube.com/watch?v=_lHSawdgXpI- Learned about how Dijkstra's algorithm worked here and based my code off the process presented in visual representation.

 ## Runtime Analysis

 What is the big $\Theta$ complexity of your implementation?
 Add your